pbinkley/jekyll-book-marriage/_source/16-chapter14.md

 id: s16
 group: sections
 ---
+## Chapter XIV: The Four Types of the Natural Family

 WHEN the two authors of this treatise set their minds to the making of a theory of family life